OrYesayas/file-encryptor/README.md

 👨‍💻 Created by
 Or Yesayas
-Computer Science student @ HIT
+Computer Science student - HIT
-LinkedIn
-GitHub